 Hudad Lodge at a glance

-- Popular hotel amenities: restaurant (with barbecues), garden, outdoor dining area, tour service.
+- Popular hotel amenities: restaurant (with barbecues), garden, outdoor dining area, local tour service.

 - Room amenities: private bathroom (no running water), warm blankets, beds.

 - Room types: tukuls accommodating up to 3 or 4 guests.